top of page

 At Campo Grande Bus Station (Rodoviária) buy tickets on the Rapida Azul to Peniche or purchase in advance:

-Nova oferta de horários Rápida Azul | RDO | Rodoviária do Oeste (rodoviariadooeste.pt)
+Nova oferta de horários Rápida Azul | RDO | Rodoviária do Oeste (rodoviariadooeste.pt) or install the App moov-u for IOS or Android.

 Private transport